shankal17/DenseNet-Utility-Pole-Survey-Image-Classifier/README.md

 # Utility Pole Survey Image Classifier

 ## TL;DR
 This project implements a Deep Convolutional Neural Network (DCNN) to classify utility pole survey images.
 An overall accuracy of over 96% was achieved on a test dataset.
-I worked on this project driven by my own interest and on my own time.

 ## Contents
 1. [Report](#Report)